-Any learner who believes he/she has a grievance shall file a Statement of Grievance with the Grievance Officer within 10 days of the incident on which the grievance is based, or 20 days after the learner learns of the basis for the grievance, whichever is later.
-The Statement of Grievance must be filed whether or not the learner has already initiated efforts at informal resolution, if the learner wishes the grievance to become official.
-Within two days following receipt of the Statement of Grievance Form, the Grievance Officer shall advise the learner of his/her rights and responsibilities under these procedures, and assist the learner, if necessary, in the final preparation of the Statement of Grievance form.
+Any student who believes he/she has a grievance shall file a Statement of Grievance with the Grievance Officer within 10 days of the incident on which the grievance is based, or 20 days after the student learns of the basis for the grievance, whichever is later.
+The Statement of Grievance must be filed whether or not the student has already initiated efforts at informal resolution, if the student wishes the grievance to become official.
+Within two days following receipt of the Statement of Grievance Form, the Grievance Officer shall advise the student of his/her rights and responsibilities under these procedures, and assist the student, if necessary, in the final preparation of the Statement of Grievance form.

-If at the end of 20 days following the learner's first meeting with the Grievance Officer, there is no informal resolution of the complaint which is satisfactory to the learner, the learner shall have the right to request a grievance hearing.
+If at the end of 20 days following the student's first meeting with the Grievance Officer, there is no informal resolution of the complaint which is satisfactory to the student, the student shall have the right to request a grievance hearing.